 The purpose of this course is to introduce you to ethical matters and dilemmas that you encounter in conducting research.
-The course will cover aspects of project planning including feasibility concerns around access, participants and time, along with examining sources of tension in the ethical debate, ethical problems and issues confronting the researcher and the national framework and guidelines for research integrity.
-The course will enable you to plan a research project and identify ethical risks and apply ethical principles to a research project, and to your own professional conduct.
-During this Term, you will work primarily with your supervisors to prepare your HREA or HREC and/or SERAP applications.
+The course will cover aspects of project planning, including feasibility concerns around access, participants, and time; examining sources of tension in the ethical debate; ethical problems and issues confronting the researcher; and the national framework and guidelines for research integrity.
+The course will enable you to plan a research project; to identify ethical risks; and apply ethical principles to a research project and your own professional conduct.
+During the term you will work primarily with your supervisors to prepare your HREA or HREC and/or SERAP applications.